Why the Xbox Series S is such a smart move by Microsoft

 But more important still is the price.
 This is still a mystery for Xbox Series X and PlayStation 5 let alone the unannounced Xbox Series S. And while I think a sorta common wisdom has settled on $300, it wouldn’t shock me to see it for $400.

-And for me, the Xbox Series S at $300 is an easy recommendation (if we assume it works as rumored).
+For me, the Xbox Series S at $300 is an easy recommendation (if we assume it works as rumored).
 At $400, that’s a much tougher sell.

 But we shouldn’t have to wait much longer to find out.
 Xbox boss Phil Spencer said that he has more to talk about in August.
-Expect that event to come in the last week of the month with all of the info about Xbox Series S and the details about Microsoft’s overall next-gen gaming strategy.
+Expect that event to come in the last week of the month with all the info about Xbox Series S and the details about Microsoft’s overall next-gen gaming strategy.